On the asymptotics of the meromorphic 3D-index: Introduction

-In our conjecture for the asymptotics of the meromorphic \ind, there is a linear contribution of the form~\eqref{real-contribution} for each $[\rho]\in\mathcal{X}^\geo_\RR$, a conjugacy class of boundary-parabolic real representations having the geometric obstruction class.
+In our conjecture for the asymptotics of the meromorphic \ind, there is a linear contribution, obtained in Section~\ref{sec:derivation-of-MB}, of the form~\eqref{real-contribution} for each $[\rho]\in\mathcal{X}^\geo_\RR$, a conjugacy class of boundary-parabolic real representations having the geometric obstruction class and detected by a solution of Thurston's gluing equations over the reals.
 We conjecture that there exists a topological invariant~$\MB(\rho)$ associated to the class $[\rho]$ which determines the slope of the corresponding linear term~\eqref{real-contribution}.
-To study this slope, in this paper we will make the assumption that the representation $\rho$ is determined by a solution of Thurston's edge and completeness equations lying in the real numbers, $z: Q(\triang)\rightarrow(\RR\setminus\{0,1\})\subset\CC$.
-We give an explicit integral formula for the coefficient $\MB(\rho)$ for such a representation, and conjecture that there is a topological invariant which specialises to the given formula.
+To study this slope, in this paper we will make the assumption that the representation $\rho$ is determined by a solution of Thurston's edge and completeness equations {\em lying in the real numbers}, $z: Q(\triang)\rightarrow(\RR\setminus\{0,1\})\subset\CC$.
+We give an explicit integral formula for the coefficient $\MB(\rho)$ for such a representation, and conjecture that the defining integrals always converge and that there is a topological invariant which specialises to the given formula.

 As with the $\tau$-invariant discussed in the last section, this contribution will factor through the \Sval\ angle structure corresponding to the solution: $\omega(\square) = z(\square)/|z(\square)| = \sgn z(\square)$.
-The contribution arises from a neighbourhood of this point $\omega$ in the integration domain $\Omega$ of the state-integral for the meromorphic \ind .
+The contribution arises from a neighbourhood of $\omega$ in the integration domain $\Omega$ of the state-integral for the meromorphic \ind .

 As $z$ takes real values, the \Sval\ angle structure $\omega$ becomes a function $\omega:Q(\triang)\rightarrow\{+1,-1\}$.
 Such angle structures were first studied by Luo \cite{luo-volume}, who called them \emph{\Ztaut\ angle structures}.
 A \Ztaut\ angle structure is an assignment of one of $\{+1,-1\}$ to every quad type such that two conditions are met.
 The first condition is that in every tetrahedron two of the quad types are assigned $+1$ while the third is assigned $-1$.
 The second condition is that the product of the signs around every edge is $+1$.
-See also Definition~\ref{angle structures}.
+See also parts (iv) and (v) of Definition~\ref{angle structures}.